Ramya1055/Automated-Financial-Reconciliation-Tool/README.md

 # NEFT, RTGS, and NPCI Reconciliation

-This project automates the reconciliation of NEFT, RTGS, and NPCI financial transactions under the **IT Department at APCOB**.
+This project automates the reconciliation of NEFT, RTGS, and NPCI financial transactions under the **Data Analytics and IT Department of APCOB**.
 It is a Python-based solution that replaces manual processes with a fast, accurate, and reliable system.

 ---